-23. Contribution of Tangible Personal Property of Sophisticated & Technological Nature to Educational Institutions
+20. Contribution of Tangible Personal Property of Sophisticated & Technological Nature to Educational Institutions

-A credit is allowed to corporations, persons, estates, and trusts that donate, sell below cost, or contribute properties of a sophisticated and technological nature to educational institutions in the state of Louisiana.
+A non-refundable credit is allowed to corporations, persons, estates, and trusts that donate, sell below cost, or contribute properties of a sophisticated and technological nature to educational institutions in the state of Louisiana.
+Eligible property includes computer or data processing equipment hardware and software, capable of being used for research, research training, or direct education of students.
 The credit allowed is 40 percent of the property's value, or, in the case of sales below cost, 40 percent of the difference between the price received and the property's value, subject to the limitations prescribed in the statute.
 The purpose of this credit is to encourage donations of qualifying equipment to educational institutions.